Kweilin Street Night Market

-Kweilin Street Night Market (桂林夜市) is a commercial and social activity that unlicensed hawkers set up their mobile food stores and stalls to sell local street foods and groceries in Kweilin Street (桂林街), Sham Shui Po in Hong Kong.
+Kweilin Street Night Market (桂林夜市) is a commercial and social activity in which unlicensed hawkers set up their mobile food stores and stalls to sell local street foods and groceries in Kweilin Street (桂林街), Sham Shui Po, Hong Kong.

 Typically, the street provides various goods and meets residents' needs with stores, shops and restaurants.
-Yet, during the first to third day of Chinese New Year, which are public holidays in Hong Kong, shops in Kweilin Street would be closed and Food and Environmental Hygiene Department (FEHD) officers who are supposed to crack down those unlicensed hawkers go off duty.
+Yet, during the first to third days of Chinese New Year, which are public holidays in Hong Kong, shops in Kweilin Street would be closed and Food and Environmental Hygiene Department (FEHD) officers who are supposed to crack down on those unlicensed hawkers would go off duty.
 Hawkers seize the opportunity to develop their businesses there, attracting large amounts of locals.
-However, the night market is controlled by Hong Kong government due to the safety, traffic and noise problems.
+However, the night market is controlled by the Hong Kong government due to safety, traffic and noise problems.

 Characteristics

 Kweilin Street Night Market only takes place in the first three days of the Lunar New Year.
 As most restaurants are closed during that period, the hawkers will set up stalls at night to sell foods since there is a large potential market.
 The hawkers in the night market are not licensed by the government and they operate illegally.
 Officers of the Food and Environmental Hygiene Department will regularly dispel the hawkers.

 At night, some hawkers set up some stalls on the street and sell traditional and local cooked foods such as steam rice noodle rolls, stinky tofu, curry fish balls, sausages and other snacks.
 Also, some street stalls sell goods such as clothes, groceries, dolls and second-hand items.

-Due to its proximity to Golden Computer Plaza, which has a variety of electronic gadgets, and plenty of eateries, it has already become a popular place for young people to hangout there.
-As the stream of people is high in Kweilin Street, it appeals a lot of residents to set up stalls and thus the prosperous night market is born while this place also brings older generation priceless memories of a bygone era.
+Due to its proximity to Golden Computer Plaza, which has a variety of electronic gadgets, and plenty of eateries, it has already become a popular place for young people to hang out.
+As the stream of people is high in Kweilin Street, it appeals to a lot of residents to set up stalls and thus the prosperous night market is born while this place also brings older generation priceless memories of a bygone era.